How can I get copies of archival material?

 Images provided online are sized for web-viewing; higher-resolution copies can be requested.

-You can pay for your copies by cash, cheque, or money order at the Municipal Archives; or with debit or charge cards in person at a Customer Service Centre.
+You can pay for your copies by debit, charge-card, cash, cheque, or money order through the Municipal Archives (in-person or by phone); or at a Customer Service Centre (in-person).

 - photocopies (up to 11” x 17”): $0.50 per page, $0.60 per page for more than 50 pages